ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 - Mobile
 - Connectivity
 - Good line: secret for moving fast at a startup: don't do tomorrow what could be done today

+The future is here, it is just unevenly distributed.